 Pork Sinigang Recipe

 When it comes to the best Filipino recipes, Sinigang, or Filipino soup is the hands-down favorite of Christina and the boys.
 This easy Filipino sinigang recipe is on the menu at least a few times a week.
 It’s often cooked with either pork or seafood.
 And sinigang is traditionally served with rice.
-With the soup either poured over the top of the rice or mixed within.
+The soup is either poured over the top of the rice or mixed within.

 Pork sinigang is one of the staples in our house.
 Rarely a week goes by that there isn't a pot of this sour and tangy Filipino sinigang soup simmering on our stove.
 We'll eat it for lunch, dinner, and even breakfast sometimes.